cjmalloy/jasper/README.md

 **Last Modified User Written:** Modified date of last User pushed.
 **Last Modified Plugin Written:** Modified date of last Plugin pushed.
 **Last Modified Template Written:** Modified date of last Template pushed.

+## Random Number Generator

+The `plugin/rng` tag can be used to generate random numbers.
+Random numbers are generated whenever editing, creating or pushing a Ref replaces an existing Ref of a different origin.
+When a new random number is generated it is represented in hex in the tag `+plugin/rng/6d7eb8ebb38a47d29c6a6cbc9156a1a3`, for example.
+When replicated, random numbers will not be overwritten so that spectators may verify the results.
+Editing of a Ref that is already the latest version across all origins will preserve the existing random number or lack thereof.
+This ensures random numbers can't be farmed, as you cannot generate a new number without cooperation from another origin.

+When delegating rng to a trusted server, users push their updates to that server and replicate the results.
+When playing on mutually replicating servers, each server is trusted to generate their own rng.

 ## Release Notes
 * [v1.2](./docs/release-notes/jasper-1.2.md)